mengirena/Practice/Web Challenge001-Netflix clone/README.md

 ## Lesson learned

 ### How to use SVG
-* svg will be treated like an image if you put it as a source of the image tag
+* SVG will be treated like an image if it is placed as a source of the image tag
+* Inline SVG can allow the use of `fill` in CSS.

 ### Difference between `:hover` `:focus` and `:active` pseudo-class